AdmissionsNYC/AdmissionsNYC.github.io/index.md

 ## What we provide

-ReachWell provides graduate admissions consulting to talented students from around the world seeking admissions to highly selective masters and doctoral programs in the United States.
-Our experienced counselors are insiders – top PhD students with a proven track record of successful applications and admissions coaching.
+Admissions NYC provides admissions consulting to talented students in New York City seeking admissions to highly selective undergraduate, masters, and doctoral programs in the United States.
+Our experienced counselors are insiders -- elite graduates and teachers with a proven track record of successful applications and admissions coaching.

 Students receive personalized one-on-one assistance based on their goals and needs.
-We typically work with students pursing interested in a MA, MS, MBA, or PhD.
+We typically work with students pursing interested in a Bachelors, MA, MS, MBA, or PhD.
 We frequently help with the following:

-* Statement of purpose
+* Common App essay
-* Program selection and strategy
+* SAT, TOEFL, GMAT, and GRE preparation
 * Resume writing and revision
-* TOEFL and GRE preparation
+* Program selection and strategy
 * Application review
 * Interview preparation
-* Other essays including diversity statements
+* Other essays including supplements, statements of purpose, and diversity statements

 ## Free consultation